 Router R1 and R2 have directly connected subnets.
 We want to include these subnets in the RIP routing process.
 To do that, we first need to enable RIP on both routers and then advertise these subnets using the network command.

 On router R1, in the global configuration mode, enter the router rip command to enable RIP.
 In the RIP configuration mode, change the version of the protocol to 2 by using the version 2 command.
 Next, use the network 10.0.0.0 command to include the Fa0/1 interface on the router R1 in the routing process.
 Remember, the network command takes a classful network number as a parameter, so in this case every interface that has an IP address that begins with 10 will be included in the RIP process (IP addresses that begins with 10 are, by default, the class A addresses and have the default subnet mask of 255.0.0.0).
 For instance, if another interface on the router had the IP address of 10.1.0.1 it would also be included in the routing process with the network command.
 You also need to include the link between the two routers in the RIP routing process.
 This is done by adding another network statement, network 172.16.0.0.

 So, the configuration on R1 should look like this:

 R1(config)#router rip R1(config-router)#version 2 R1(config-router)#network 10.0.0.0 R1(config-router)#network 172.16.0.0

 The configuration on R2 looks similar, but with different network number for the directly connected subnet:

-You can verify that router R1 have a route to the R2’s directly connected subnet by typing the show ip route command:
+You can verify that router R1 has a route to R2’s directly connected subnet by typing the show ip route command:

 The legend lists R for all RIP routes in the routing table.
 Also note that the administrative distance of 120 is shown, together with the metric of 1.